ISISComputingGroup/ibex_developers_manual/Automated-log-rotation.md

 ## Testing
 There is a fairly comprehensive README.md file in C:\Instrument\Apps\EPICS\ISIS\IocLogServer\master\tests

-For new systems with no pre-exiting database, the described test procedure can be invoked once the msg_log database has been built by running: C:\Instrument\Apps\EPICS\SystemSetup\confg_mysql.bat.
+For new systems with no pre-exiting database, the described test procedure can be invoked once the msg_log database has been built by running: `C:\Instrument\Apps\EPICS\SystemSetup\config_mysql.bat`.

 For systems with an existing msg_log database, there is a SQL script which simply creates the SQL event and procedures necessary for the automatic truncation, without affecting any existing database content: cd C:\Instrument\Apps\EPICS\ISIS\IocLogServer\master